-Want to know how to make a memorial video that really pops?
+Want to know how to make a memorial video that’s really moving?
 A great way to enhance the emotional effect is through the use of quotes, sayings, prayers, and poems.
-You can write your own, choose one from a prayer book, or find plenty of options for every taste on Google.
+You can write your own, choose one from a book, or find other types of options on Google.

 4. Choose music they would love